pentagramswheel/libra/README.md

 #### Commands

-The class which formally runs the commands.
+The class which formally holds and runs the commands.

 ----